OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

     description "Bidirectional link";
   }

+  /*
-  identity link-type {
+   * Identities related to link type and cardinality of points */ identity link-type {
+      description
-      description "Base identity for the internal structure of the link";
+        "Base identity for the internal structure of the link";
   }

   identity link-type-p2p {